The option to Load to SFDC Object or MDA Subject Area can be used to load data using the rules engine.

 In the Setup Rule step, click to create a Data Fetch Task, and enter the Task Name.
 Select a source object (example: Call to Action) and then drag fields that will be mapped in Setup Action into the Show Section.
-Set applicable filters and click NEXT.
+Set applicable filters, click Save, and then click Setup Action.

 - Select Action Type of Load to SFDC Object or Load to MDA Subject Area (In this example the Load to SFDC Object option is selected)

-- Select Object Name (Case in this example)
+- Select Object Name (Zendesk Support Tickets in this example)